 That extra information comes from knowing the block length (and how exactly do we define that?)
 Well, there is much more information than just block length.
 In the simplest case of a single causal locus one can think of the focal genealogy plus associated material - arguably, all that matters is to know the focal genealogy, but we get information about it from junctions as well as mutations.

 How length of the haplotype block is defined?
 What information does it carry?
+What definitions are used in the literature?

 Importance of haplotype length information for inference